POL 18/2024, Children and Other Dependants – Benefits establishes guidelines for providing benefits to children and other dependants.

 Death of worker not due to a work injury

-- If the worker’s death is not due to a work injury and the worker was receiving benefits for 24 consecutive months or less at the time of death, Operations staff will ask the worker’s children or other dependants (only if there is no spouse) to choose between:
+- 24 consecutive months or less at the time of death, Operations staff will ask the worker’s children or other dependants (only if there is no spouse) to choose between:

-- Monthly payments, and
+- Monthly payments, or

 Annual Adjustments